 - Snacks for your hotel room and roommates are highly suggested!

 - Make sure to bring typical school supplies.
 A notebook, writing utensils, etc…

-- Many of the sessions will be working out of a computer labs.
+- Many of the sessions will be working out of computer labs.
 Bringing files on a USB flash drive would be most helpful.
 Also, you’ll want to have the drive to store files to take back with you.
-If you are a Leadership strand student, I would suggest trying to bring your own computer for camp if possible.
+If you are a Leadership strand student, we suggest trying to bring your own computer for camp if possible.

 - Photographers-bring a camera and the gear you normally use during a photo assignment at school.
 Design track students-bring 3-5 magazines per student to help with design inspiration.

-- AP stylebook is suggested for Sports Reporting, Storytelling and Leadership strand.
+- AP stylebook is suggested for the Writing and Reporting and Leadership courses.

 - Folder to bring home supplies/documents and handouts you may receive during camp.

 What will I eat?
 Should I bring cash to camp?